top of page

 1. A blog offers authentic writing practice, enabling learners to recycle language input learned in the classroom, provide an alternative way of communicating with instructors and peers, and create a collaborative learning environment.

-2. A blog is used as a platform to critically reflect on their learning processes and gauge the impact of blogs on their own professional growth.
+2. A blog is used as a platform to critically reflect on their learning processes and gauge the impact of blogs on their professional growth.

 3. It is recommended that learners improve the use of blogs as their learning journals.